blackgauss/pocketpartition/README.md

 Pocket Partition is a Python package designed for handling numerical sets and partitions.

+For more detailed information, refer to the full documentation available at [Read the Docs](https://pocketpartition.readthedocs.io/en/latest/).

 ## Installation

 To install Pocket Partition, run the following command: